Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • If the thesis is carried out in a group, one group member prepares a topic proposal and invites the others to participate in the process.
 Each member of the group confirms their participation.
 The topic proposal is then forwarded to the coordinator for consideration.
 Once the proposal has been approved, the student(s) can start preparing the thesis plan.

-• The student submits the tasks related to each phase and/or an interim report for guidance.
+• The student submits the tasks for each phase and/or an interim report for guidance.

-• The student submits the work for a plagiarism check
+• The student submits the thesis for a plagiarism check.

-• The student sends the work to the commissioner
+• The student submits the completed thesis to the commissioning organisation.

-• The student sends the link to the published work to the supervisor for final assessment.
+• The student sends the link to the published thesis to the supervisor for final assessment.

 The thesis consists of three phases, with a scope of 5 credits (ECTS) in a UAS bachelor’s degree and 10 credits (ECTS) in a UAS master’s degree.
 There are separate instructions for each phase: